DFE-Digital/apply-for-teacher-training/adr/0008-api-extensions-mechanism.md

 We could, in theory, use ```/?include=``` to specify groups of attributes to be included in a separate part of the response (JSON:API provides an ```included:``` section), but strictly speaking these extra fields are not really additional resources.
 There would also be some complexity around mapping data between the main attributes block and the ```included:``` section, even more for one-to-many associations/lists, especially in the absence of ids.

-If we wanted to proceed with either ```/?fields```= or ```/?include=```, we would probably need consider changing the presentation of resources to make use of the ```relationships:``` and ```included:``` blocks, as is good JSON:API practice.
+If we wanted to proceed with either ```/?fields```= or ```/?include=```, we would probably need to consider changing the presentation of resources to make use of the ```relationships:``` and ```included:``` blocks, as is good JSON:API practice.
 This, in effect, would mean we start advertising our API as a JSON:API one, as parsing relationships and associations properly would then require the use of JSON:API consumer library, for practical purposes.
 JSON:API libraries exist in many languages and ecosystems, but their level of maturity varies.

 #### Pros